Our Board of Directors

 Karen Lewis, M.D., Board President

 Karen grew up in Ft.
 Worth, Texas, went to Stanford University in Palo Alto, CA, and graduated from Baylor College of Medicine in Houston, TX.
 Shortly after she completed residency training in Pediatrics, her husband’s job took them to Amsterdam, the Netherlands, where she learned to speak Dutch and completed a year of residency to be a certified Dutch pediatrician.
 While living abroad, Karen volunteered with the American Women’s Club of Amsterdam and with the Federation of American Women’s Clubs Overseas (FAWCO), and learned about Paula Lucas’ work with Pathways to Safety International as she was recommending it to victims of domestic violence abroad.
 After returning to the US in 2008, she met Paula in person and began collaborating with her, which led to many trainings overseas as well as Karen’s joining the Pathways Board in 2009.
 In 2013, she stepped up to the role of President of the Board.
-She currently lives in Charlotte, NC with her husband and two daughters.
+She currently lives in Cornelius, NC with her husband and two daughters.

 Keri Potts, Vice President